An equichordal characterization of the ellipsoid and the sphere: Characterization of the sphere by sections of constant width

 \emph{Proof.} We will prove first that $K$ is strictly convex.
 Suppose this is not the case and let $[p,q]$ be a segment in the boundary if $K$.
 Let $S_1$ be a supporting $2$-dimensional plane of $L$ containing $[p,q]$.
 Since $S_1\cap K$ is of constant width, it must be strictly convex, then $[p,q]$ must be a point.
 Now, let $u \in \mathbb{S}^{2}$ be any unit vector.
-Let $H$ be any support plane of $L$ parallel to $u$.
-By hypothesis, the section $H \cap K$ is of constant width $h(u)$.
-Let $[a,b] \subset H$ be a chord of $K$, parallel to $u$, supporting $L$.
-We will show that $[a,b]$ is a diameter of $H \cap K$.
-Suppose this is not the case, and let $[a',b']$ be a diameter of $H \cap K$ parallel to $[a,b]$.
-Then we have $|a'b'|>|ab|$.
-Let $\Pi$ be a plane supporting $L$ and parallel to $u$ such that the $2$-dimensional plane $\Gamma$, containing $[a',b']$ and the diameter $[x,y]$ of $\Pi\cap K$ parallel to $u$.
-Let $[c,d]$ and $[c',d']$, the chords of $K$ in $\Gamma$, parallel to $u$ and supporting $L$.
-Since $[c,d]$ and $[c',d']$ belong each one to supporting sections of $L$ parallel to $u$, we have that $|a'b'|=|xy|\geq |cd|,|c'd'|$.
-This cannot happen since $K$ is strictly convex and so every section of $K$ is strictly convex as well.
-Hence $[a',b']=[a,b]$, i.e., $[a,b]$ is a diameter of $H \cap K$.
+Let $[a,b]$ be a chord of $K$, parallel to $u$, with length $h(u)$.
+We will show that $[a,b]$ is a supporting chord of $L$.
+Let $[x,y]$ be another chord of $K$ with length $h(u)$ such that the parallelogram $abyx$ intersects the interior of $L$.
+Let $\Pi$ be the plane containing the chords $[a,b]$ and $[x,y]$.
+Consider a chord $[c,d]\subset \Pi\cap K$, parallel to $u$, tangent to $L$, and different from $[a,b]$ and $[x,y]$.
+There are two possible positions for $[c,d]$.
+If $[c,d]$ lies between $[a,b]$ and $[x,y]$, then, since $\Pi\cap K$ is strictly convex, we have $|cd|>h(u)$, which contradicts the hypothesis that every section of $K$ supporting $L$ and parallel to $u$ has constant width $h(u)$.
+If $[c,d]$ lies outside the strip determined by $[a,b]$ and $[x,y]$, then $|cd|<h(u)$, which again contradicts the same hypothesis.
+Therefore, no such chord $[c,d]$ can exist, and hence $[a,b]$ must be tangent to $L$.
+Now, let $\Gamma$ be any plane tangent to $L$ and let $[a,b]$ be the chord of $K$ in $\Gamma$ parallel to $u$ which is tangent to $L$.
+If $|ab|< h(u)$ then there is a chord of $K$ in $\Gamma\cap K$, parallel to $u$ with length $h(u)$ which is not tangent to $L$.
+This is a contradiction to the fact proved before.
 With this, we have proved that all the chords of $K$, parallel to $u$ and supporting $L$, have the same length $h(u)$.
-This is true for every $u\in\mathbb S^2$ then we apply Theorem \ref{parallel} and get that $K$ and $L$ are homothetic and concentric ellipsoids.
-However, only Euclidean balls have sections of constant width.
-Therefore, $K$ and $L$ are concentric balls. \fin
+This is true for every $u\in\mathbb S^2$; hence, we can apply Theorem \ref{parallel} and obtain that K and L are homothetic and concentric ellipsoids.
+However, the only ellipsoids with sections of constant width are Euclidean balls. \fin

 In a very similar way we can prove the following.

 \begin{theorem} Let $K,L, M \subset \mathbb{R}^{3}$ be convex bodies with $L \subset \emph{int} K\subset \emph{int} M$.
 Suppose for every $x \in \partial M$ all sections of $K$ supporting $L$ and passing through $x$, are of constant width $h(x)$.
 Then $K$ and $L$ are concentric balls. \end{theorem}